-Course grades will be based upon three tests and two or more activities.
+Course grades will be based upon three tests and three activities.
 The tests are developed to match content covered and are take-home, open book style.
 Tests will be posted a week or so before responses are due.
-Briefly described, Activity 1 requires scale development and validity/reliability assessment of scores obtained from the developed scale, and Activity 2 requires test item development and item analysis.
-Activity 1 may be separated into two, or three, activities - to be decided this semester.
-Details for both activities will be posted on the course website.
+Briefly described, Activity 1 requires scale development; Activity 2 requires validity/reliability assessment of scores obtained from the developed scale; and Activity 3 requires reviewing two scales for evidence of validity and reliability.
+Details for all activities will be posted on the course website.